 Use free ATMs

-If you withdraw amount from another bank ATM after certain number of limits additional charges are levied for transaction.
-This number of transaction limits vary from bank-to-bank such as SBI offers three transaction where as ICICI offers four transaction.
-If number of transaction limit is exceeded then additional charges of INR.20 per withdrawal is imposed.
+If you withdraw the amount from another bank ATM after a certain number of limits, additional charges are levied for the transaction.
+This number of transaction limits vary from bank-to-bank such as SBI offers three transactions, whereas ICICI offers four transactions.
+If the number transaction limit is exceeded, then additional charges of INR.20 per withdrawal is imposed.

-If you are regular withdrawal from ATMs that are outside your bank’s network then it can be expensive!
+If you are a regular withdrawal from ATMs that are outside your bank’s network, then it can be expensive!
 You can avoid this by properly planning your withdrawals.

 Fix a budget and stick to it

-It may sound funny of having budget for your monthly expenses but it is must.
+It may sound funny of having a budget for your monthly expenses, but it is a must.

 It helps a lot to curb as well as to control the outflow of money.
-While preparing budget make sure there is savings and then from the balance chalk out a monthly budget.
-You should keep 20% of salary as savings and with remaining 80% to be used as monthly budget.
+While preparing the budget, make sure there are savings and then, from the balance, chalk out a monthly budget.
+You should keep 20% of your salary as savings and with the remaining 80% to be used as a monthly budget.

-You can save significant amount of money by planning taxes properly.
-You can do this thing only if you are aware of exemption offered by Income Tax department.
-Let’s check various exemption that Income Tax department offers to Indian citizen :
+You can save a significant amount of money by planning taxes properly.
+You can do this thing only if you are aware of the exemption offered by the Income Tax department.
+Let’s check various exemptions that the Income Tax department offers to Indian citizens: